 Fee payments: On Course Aviation accepts cash, check, or credit card payments.

-FAA Designated Pilot Examiner (DPE): I currently perform DPE duties for Private, Instrument, and Commercial ratings in Airplane single engine land.
-I also perform Commercial, Instrument, and ATP in the Bell 407 and Bell 206.
-My fee is $450 for each evaluation except the ATP which is $550.
-If an evaluation (“check ride”) is terminated prior to take off due to a disapproval or discontinuance (weather, maintenance, etc.) then I charge half of the fee.
-I will receive the remaining half if I complete the evaluation on a later date.
+FAA Designated Pilot Examiner (DPE): I currently perform DPE duties for Private, Instrument, Commercial and Certificated Flight Instructor (CFI) ratings in Airplane single engine land.
+I also perform Commercial, Instrument, ATP, and CFI in the Bell 407 and Bell 206.
+Contact me for my current fee structure.
+If an evaluation (“check ride”) is terminated before take off due to a disapproval or discontinuance (weather, maintenance, etc.), then I charge half of the fee.
+I will receive the remaining half if I complete the evaluation at a later date.
 Once we take off, regardless of the outcome, I will retain the original fee.

 Flight Instructor Renewal Examiner (FIRE): My fee is $75 for FIRE administration.
-This is usually an active military instructor who is a CFI and is due a renewal.
-Within the past 12 months you must have successfully completed a military instructor pilot evaluation.
-Another option would be to complete a online Flight Instructor Refresher Course (FIRC).
+This is usually an active military instructor who is a CFI and is due for renewal.
+Within the past 12 months, you must have successfully completed a military instructor pilot evaluation.
+Another option would be to complete an online Flight Instructor Refresher Course (FIRC).

 FAA Military Competency Examiner (MCE) – My examiner fee for military competency is $75.
-If you meet the requirements of 14 CFR 61.73 then you can be issued the appropriate pilot and/or Flight Instructor certificates.
-You will have to take a FAA military competency written examination.
-Note that you must have at least a commercial pilot certificate (license) prior to applying for a Flight Instructor certificate.
+If you meet the requirements of 14 CFR 61.73, then you can be issued the appropriate pilot and/or Flight Instructor certificates.
+You will have to take an FAA military competency written examination.
+Note that you must have at least a commercial pilot certificate (license) before applying for a Flight Instructor certificate.
 Please email or call for more information.

-Remote Pilot Examiner (RPE): If you are a FAA Certificated (licensed) pilot with a current Flight Review as per §61.56 you can apply via IACRA for a Remote Pilot certificate as per §107 and I can issue the Temporary Pilot certificate immediately.
-If you don’t meet these requirements you can apply however before you conduct §107 flights need to receive your permanent RP certificate in the mail.
+Remote Pilot Examiner (RPE): If you are an FAA Certificated (licensed) pilot with a current Flight Review as per §61.56 you can apply via IACRA for a Remote Pilot certificate as per §107, and I can issue the Temporary Pilot certificate immediately.
+If you don’t meet these requirements, you can apply however before you conduct §107 flights need to receive your permanent RP certificate in the mail.
 My fee is $75.

 Experimental Aircraft Examiner for the Mi-8, Mi-17, Mi-171.
-Currently the FAA considers all variants of the Mi-8 (i.e. Mi-8, Mi-17, Mi-171, Mi-172) to be a Mi-8.
-If you are to fly a U.S. registered Mi-8 as PIC you must have an experimental authorization on your pilot’s certificate.
-The experimental authorization is basically a type rating for the Mi-8 and a type rating is required for aircraft with a maximum gross weight over 12,500 lbs.
+Currently, the FAA considers all variants of the Mi-8 (i.e., Mi-8, Mi-17, Mi-171, Mi-172) to be a Mi-8.
+If you are to fly a U.S. registered Mi-8 as PIC, you must have an experimental authorization on your pilot’s certificate.
+The experimental authorization is basically a type rating for the Mi-8, and a type rating is required for aircraft with a maximum gross weight greater than 12,500 lbs.
 If you were rated (qualified) in the Mi-8 as an active military rated pilot, then you are eligible to have the “experimental authorization” added to your Pilots Certificate (sometimes called the Pilot’s license) via military competency.
 This is an FAA Military Competency Examiner action as noted above.
-If you did not fly the Mi-8 series as an active military pilot (e.g. you flew as contractor in Afghanistan) you will have to take a flight evaluation (“check ride”) to add the experimental authorization to your certificate.
+If you did not fly the Mi-8 series as an active military pilot (e.g., you flew as a contractor in Afghanistan) you will have to take a flight evaluation (“check ride”) to add the experimental authorization to your certificate.
 I am currently the only FAA examiner authorized to conduct this flight examination however I do not provide the aircraft.
 There are a few operators in the U.S. who might be able to provide you with training and/or an aircraft.
-The evaluation will follow the practical test standards for a helicopter type ride currently listed on the FAA.gov web site for the helicopter ATP.
-This is FAA-S-8081-20 but make sure to check the faa.gov web site as the practical test standards are subject to change.
+The evaluation will follow the practical test standards for a helicopter type ride currently listed on the FAA.gov website for the helicopter ATP.
+This is FAA-S-8081-20 but make sure to check the faa.gov website as the practical test standards are subject to change.